hasura/Modules-Android/Module 1-Login/README.md

   ```
 Step3:
-  If the request is successful, receive the otp in the onSuccess() method.
+  If the request is successful, receive the otp in the onSuccessAwaitingVerification() method.
   Then call user.confirmMobile(otp,MobileConfirmationResponseListener) to confirm the otp.

   ```